How to Design a Healthcare Mobile App? A Comprehensive Guide

-Now, the medical mobile app design is not just limited to the looks.
-The ease of use and other user experience features also play a key role in the success of an app.
+Now, the medical mobile app design is not just limited to looks.
+The ease of use and other user experience characteristics also play a key role in the success of an app.

-Here are some crucial aspects of the UX design:
+Here are some crucial aspects of UX design.

-Moreover, keep all the important screens of your app close (the user should reach them in minimum clicks).
+Moreover, keep all the important screens of your app accessible, within a few clicks.